 Accuracy

-The most significant benefit of a forgiving driver is increased overall accuracy.
+The most significant benefit of forgiving drivers is increased overall accuracy.

-By minimizing the side spin of the golf ball, a forgiving driver sends the golf ball along your intended target line with far more regularity.
+By minimizing the side spin of the golf ball, forgiving drivers send the golf ball along your intended target line with far more regularity.

 Distance